EndPointCorp/end-point-blog/2018/07/13/recommender-mxnet.html.md

 'A Czechoslovakian man felt his eyesight was growing steadily worse, and felt it was time to go see an optometrist.\n\nThe doctor started with some simple testing, and showed him a standard eye chart with letters of diminishing size: CRKBNWXSKZY...\n\n"Can you read this?" the doctor asked.\n\n"Read it?" the Czech answered.
 "Doc, I know him!"'
 ```

-## Using the item feature vectors to find similar ones
+## Using the item feature vectors to find similarities

-One cool thing we can do with the latent representation of jokes, is that we can now measure how similar they are in terms of appealing to certain users.
+One cool thing we can do with the latent vectors, is to measure how similar they are in terms of appealing to certain users.
 To do that we can use a so-called **cosine similarity**.
 The subject is very clearly described by Christian S. Perone [in his blog post](http://blog.christianperone.com/2013/09/machine-learning-cosine-similarity-for-vector-space-models-part-iii/).

-If you don't feel like reading it, let me just state that a cosine similarity makes use of the angle between the two vectors and returns its cosine.
+If you don't feel like reading it, let me just briefly explain that it makes use of the angle between the two vectors and returns its cosine.
 Notice that it only cares about the angle between the vectors, and **not** their magnitudes.
 The domain of the cosine function is `<-1, 1>` and so is for the *cosine similarity* as well.
+It translates to our sense of similarity quite naturally: `-1` meaning "the total opposite" and `1` meaning "exactly the same".

 We can trivially implement the function as a product of the dot products of the vectors normalized to units: